BiCurNet: Pre-Movement EEG based Neural Decoder for Biceps Curl Trajectory Estimation: Results and Discussion

 Various parameters used for training the proposed network are presented herein.
-For assessing the regression/prediction performance of the proposed network, $10\%$ of the EEG signals from the recorded database are used for testing.
-The data from each subject is used for training, testing, and validation, i.e., subject-dependent training is performed.
-The network is trained using a batch size of $15$, epochs as $100$, and Adam optimizer with a learning rate as $0.001$.
-To curtail the statistical unreliability in computation of test loss due to small database, ten-fold cross validation is employed for performance evaluation.
+For assessing the decoding performance of the proposed network, $10\%$ of the EEG signals from the recorded database are used for testing.
+The data from each subject is used for training, testing, and validation for subject-dependent case.
+The leave-one-subject-out scheme is adopted for subject-independent performance analysis.
+The network is trained using a batch size of $15$, epochs as $100$, and an Adam optimizer with a learning rate of $0.001$.
 Mean square error (MSE) is used as the loss function for regression.
-Table \ref{Tabhyper} presents the training hyper-parameters which are selected using the KerasTuner framework in Python.
+Table \ref{Tabhyper} presents the training hyper-parameters selected using the KerasTuner framework in Python.
 It is an optimization framework for tuning the hyper-parameters that uses search-and-selection-based criteria.
-The final corresponding selected set of optimal hyper-parameters is listed in the table.
+The final corresponding selected set of optimal hyper-parameters is listed in the table. {The system utilized for conducting the experiment has an Intel Core i7-8550U CPU with 8 GB RAM.
+The deep learning models are employed using the Python Tensorflow 2 platform.
+The running time for the trained model on EEG sub-bands test data with window sizes of 320 ms, 800 ms, 1200 ms, and 1600 ms is approximately 11 ms, 18 ms, 19 ms, and 19 ms, respectively.
+However, the running time for harmonics-domain features of EEG sub-bands is approximately 1 ms, 8 ms, 12 ms, and 15 ms for 320 ms, 800 ms, 1200 ms, and 1600 ms window sizes, respectively.}